rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

         While Wittgenstein had relations with them, he never participated in the meetings lead by Schlick.
 (TODO:ref)
-    -   TODO: While the *Tractatus* does focus on verifiability as an anti-metaphysical criterion, it appears to me that Wittgenstein's early views of structure ultimately follow some kind of platonism.
-Was he maybe a realist?
-No, his early views seem to follow logicism, and later he transitioned to a constructivism.
+    -   TODO: While the *Tractatus* does focus on verifiability as an anti-metaphysical criterion, it doesn't seem that he ever identified with positivism.
+    -   TODO: Most consider Wittgenstein's early views to follow a kind of logicism that is ultimately anti-realist; but to me, there appears to be an interpretation of that Wittgenstein's early views of structure that ultimately follow some kind of platonism, the correspondence theory of truth, and a sense of realism.
     -   "Some Remarks on Logical Form" [^Wittgenstein1929]
 -   Later Wittgenstein made a significant shift.
 See [Ordinary language philosophy](#ordinary-language-philosophy).